dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/setting-up-the-contact-manager-solution.md

 ## System Requirements

-To run the Contact Manager solution locally and to perform the other tasks described in this tutorial, you&#x27;ll need to install this software on your developer workstation:
+To run the Contact Manager solution locally and to perform the other tasks described in this tutorial, you'll need to install this software on your developer workstation:

 - Visual Studio 2010 Service Pack 1, Premium or Ultimate Edition
 - Internet Information Services (IIS) 7.5 Express